Links to other sites are provided as a convenience to the viewer. Pfizer accepts no responsibility for the content of linked sites.

 During this time of your life, your body usually moves through 3 gradual stages, unless your menopause is a result of surgery to remove your ovaries (called bilateral oophorectomy), which puts you in menopause immediately.

 PERIMENOPAUSE: Perimenopause is the stage when estrogen production from the ovaries starts to fluctuate and drop.
 Typically affecting women in their forties, periods become less predictable and less frequent.
-Perimenopause can last for 6 years or more and ends 1 year after the final period (when the lack of period is not due to another medical condition).
+Perimenopause can last for 6 years or more and ends 1 year after the final menstrual period (when the lack of period is not due to another medical condition).

 MENOPAUSE: You are in menopause when confirmed by your doctor and when you have not had your period for 12 straight months.
-Estrogen levels continue to drop, which may cause other natural changes in your body, like hot flashes, bone loss, or vaginal dryness.
+Estrogen levels continue to drop, which may cause other natural changes in your body, like hot flashes, bone loss, or vaginal changes.
 The average age of a woman reaching menopause is 51.

 It is important to talk to your doctor or other healthcare professional about the effects these changes may have on your body and your health.